 Whatever your strategy is, tell customers exactly what you’re going to do to address your mistakes.
 Let them know how you’ll train workers and roll out the job management apps, and when they can expect to see results.
 This kind of transparency shows how much you value your clients’ opinions and what you’ll do to make them happy.

 Giving helpful information and advice helps you build a steady relationship with your clients.
 Something as simple as posting blog articles on home decoration and proper house maintenance can set you apart from other tradies.
 You can even take it a step further with how-to videos, podcasts, and educational webinars.
 By doing this, previous clients are more likely to trust your brand and seek your help for future projects.

 There’s a good chance your customers will stick with your business if they know there’s something in it for them.
 That’s why successful trades businesses usually create loyalty reward programs to keep clients coming back.
 For example, if you’ve completed a huge construction project for a client, consider offering a discount on maintenance and future jobs down the line.

 Referral incentives are another way of maintaining customer relationships — as well as creating new ones.
 These allow your current clients to receive rewards in exchange for spreading the word about your trades business.
 The rewards could be anything from monetary compensation to discounted repair services.
 In any case, clients are more eager to stick with your business when you reward and value them for their continued loyalty.

 Though one thing you should keep in mind is that to get these referrals you must deliver high-quality service.
-Job management apps like WorkBuddy help you do just that.
-They come with operational dashboards, streamlined quoting and invoicing, and comprehensive compliance management features.
+Job management platforms like WorkBuddy help you do just that.
+They come with operational dashboards, streamlined quoting and invoicing, and comprehensive job safety and compliance management features.
 These WorkBuddy features enable your tradies to stay organised, work safely, and exceed clients’ expectations.
-Request a free demo today to see how WorkBuddy lets you foster ongoing customer relationships.
+Book a free demo today to see how WorkBuddy lets you foster ongoing customer relationships.